mknutgit/Javascript-week1-CR/README.md

 Step 2.
 Create the Website Folder
 ```
-Open MAMP-Preferences-Web Server and take not of the document root path.
+Open MAMP-Preferences-Web Server and take note of the document root path.
 Navigate to that folder and add your website folder there - workfrom.dev.
 Example: mattknutson/desktop/workfrom.co/workfrom.dev.
 Important, the folder must be named to same as the name you used in step 1.